geomenke/Collecting-Field-Data-with-QGIS-and-Mergin-Maps/README.md

 **Note 2**: It is recommended that you also bring a tablet.
 There is an accompanying step-by-step tutorial.
 Having a tablet will allow you to read the tutorial on your tablet while working on your laptop.

 ### Instructors
-This workshop has been developed by Kurt Menke and Saber Razmjooei for the QGIS User Conference 2025, in Norrköping, Sweden from 2-3 June 2025.
+This workshop was developed by Kurt Menke for the FOSS4G Europe Conference 2025, in Mostar, Bosnia on 17 July 2025.

 **Kurt Menke** - In early 2021, Kurt moved from the USA to Denmark and now works for [Septima P/S](https://septima.dk/) in Copenhagen, Denmark.
 He earned a Master in Geography from the
 University of New Mexico in 2000.
 He has a broad skillset.
 He is a spatial analyst, cartographer, trainer/teacher and author.
 He has published many QGIS books, the most recent being: